- 04 Feb 2024

 Setting Page Columns Display

-You can set the columns displayed on the page, and freeze specific columns so that they are not scrolled.
+Not all fields are displayed by default.
+Use Edit Columns to add or remove columns and freeze specific columns so that they are not scrolled.
 The Adapter Connections column is frozen by default.
 Refer to Setting Page Columns Display.

 Performing Actions on Devices